Uditanshu0110/Kafka_Zookeeper_Docker_Project/README.md

  This command is used to pull images from docker hub.

+# For Testing:
+For testing i have used telnet utillity to check connectivity to remote ports.
+For using telnet you may be require to download telnet  utillity.

  # For Stoping containers:
 ``` $ docker-compose down```
 This command will stop containers and will removes containers, networks, volumes, and images created by up command.